 The maximal standardised uptake value, (SUVmax) is a semi-quantitative measure of 18F-FDG metabolism that describes the radioactivity in a lesion corrected for dose of FDG and patient weight at a given time after FDG injection.
-Patients with aggressive B cell lymphomas generally have higher baseline SUVmax (bSUVmax) values than patients with FL, and earlier small single-institution studies suggested that bSUVmax could identify large-cell histologic transformation (HT).23,24 A recent single institution analysis of bSUVmax in 346 patients with advanced stage grade 1-3a FL was reported.
-The median bSUVmax was 11 (range: 1.5-42) with a defined optimal cutoff of >18.
-A biopsy of the most FDG-avid node in all 52 patients did not identify HT.
-In patients treated with chemoimmunotherapy, SUVmax>18 did not correlate with PFS.25 In large prospective studies, the bSUVmax in newly diagnosed FL likewise ranged considerably, reflecting the biological heterogeneity of this lymphoma, where FDG uptake is likely affected by not only the lymphoma cells but also non-malignant cells in the tumour microenvironment.
+Patients with aggressive B cell lymphomas generally have higher baseline SUVmax (bSUVmax) values than patients with FL, and earlier small single-institution studies suggested that bSUVmax could identify large-cell histologic transformation (HT).23,24 A recent large single institution analysis of bSUVmax in 346 patients with advanced stage grade 1-3a FL was reported.
+The median bSUVmax was 11 (range: 1.5-42) with a defined optimal cutoff for predicting PFS of >18.
+A biopsy of the most FDG-avid node in all 52 patients with an SUVmax >18 did not identify HT.
+In patients treated with CIT, SUVmax>18 correlated with inferior OS.25 In large prospective multicentre studies, the bSUVmax in newly diagnosed FL likewise ranged considerably, reflecting the biological heterogeneity of this lymphoma, where FDG uptake is likely affected by not only the lymphoma cells but also non-malignant cells in the tumour microenvironment.
 In the follicular lymphoma collaboration (FOLLCOLL) combined analysis, involving 181 patients from three prospective studies,3,26-28 median bSUVmax was 10 (range 3-35, IQR:7-14) with no correlation between bSUVmax and histological grade.
 Surprisingly, the 47% of patients with a bSUVmax ≤ 9.4 had an inferior 5-year PFS (47.4% vs. 62.4% [HR 1.62, p=0.032]).
-This finding was confirmed (HR 1.81, p = 0.044) on multivariate analysis, with other prognostic variables including age, longest diameter of largest involved lymph node (LodLin) > 6cm, positive bone marrow biopsy and β2 microglobulin28.
+This finding was confirmed (HR 1.81, p = 0.044) on multivariate analysis, that took into account age, longest diameter of largest involved lymph node (LodLin) > 6cm, positive bone marrow biopsy and β2 microglobulin28.
 Although at first sight counterintuitive, it is possible that higher bSUVmax values reflect an immune microenvironment more conducive to rituximab-induced ADCC.
-29
+29 In support of this, a recent correlation between lesional SUV max and CD4 and CD8A gene expression suggests a strong influence of the intra-tumoral T cell component on bSUVmax.